designstem/projects/dyes/index.md

 Workflow for experiment

-1. Heat the selected food residue materials in the aluminium pot on medium temperature for 1,5h
+1. Heat the selected food residue materials in the aluminum pot on medium temperature for 1,5h

 2. Cool the mixture down.